harsshan06s/dlminiproject/README.md

    ```bash
    python src/app.py
    ```
-   Send a POST request to `http://localhost:5000/predict` with a form field named `image`.
+   Open `http://localhost:5000/` for a built-in web interface where you can upload an image and see the annotated prediction inline.
+Programmatic clients can continue to POST to `http://localhost:5000/predict` with a form field named `image`.

 ## Configuration